Academic Policies & Procedures

 Credit Overload Request Use Registration and Drop/Add Course Form

-Students who wish to take more than 20 credits in one semester must submit a Drop/Add Course Form with their advisor's signature of approval on it, along with a statement explaining why they need to take this higher credit load.
+Students who wish to take more than 20 credits in one semester must submit a Drop/Add Course Form, along with a statement explaining why they need to take this higher credit load.
 Requests should be submitted to the Student Academic Success Center, [email protected] for a decision.

 Petition to Return